FCS football championship: Bracket, schedule, scores for 2019 tournament | NCAA.com

 FCS playoffs: Schedule, scores and how to watch

-The first round of the 2019 tournament kicks off Saturday, Nov.
+The first round of the 2019 tournament kicked off Saturday, Nov.
 30 with eight first-round games.
-The winners will move on to face the top eight seeds — who receive first-round byes — on Saturday, Dec.
+The winners now move on to face the top eight seeds — who received first-round byes — on Saturday, Dec.
 7.

 All games are hosted on campus until the national championship game.
 The title will be decided on Jan.
 11, 2020 at Toyota Stadium in Frisco, Texas.